 What facilities do host congregations need to have for guests?

-Facilities must include a lounge area (with sofa, chairs, tables, TV), a dining area, a kitchen, bathrooms, and sleeping accommodations.
-Ideally, congregations provide a separate room, such as a classroom, for each family.
-If that isn’t possible, a fellowship hall or other large room can be divided by partitions to provide privacy.
+Facilities must include an eating area, a kitchen, bathrooms, and sleeping accommodations.
+Ideally, congregations provide a separate room, such as a classroom, for each family, but if that isn’t possible, a fellowship hall or other large room can be divided by partitions to provide privacy.

 Our building is in use almost all the time.
 How will we find the space?

 Churches, temples and synagogues are busy places with many demands on their space.
 Rarely does a perfect space exist.
 Hosting almost always means making some scheduling adjustments for activities and meetings.
 For example, four or five times a year, AA or the Bible Study Group may need to move their Tuesday night meetings to another room.

 Can families’ belongings be moved in the morning and moved back in the evening to permit the congregation to use the space during the day?

 No. The sleeping accommodations need to be dedicated to the families for the entire host week.
 The beds and the guests’ belongings must not be moved in the morning and put back in the evening.
 Besides being cumbersome, moving the beds and the guests’ belongings would be difficult for guests.
 When guests arrive on Sunday, they come with their belongings and perhaps a few of their children’s favorite toys.
 They want to arrange their space as if it were their home.